EbonyGunwhy/Ferret/README.md

     from MyModels import returnDataFileFolder
     ferretWidget = Ferret(statusBar=window.statusBar(),  dataFileFolder=returnDataFileFolder())

+ The argument statusBar=window.statusBar(), allows the Ferret widget to display messages in the status bar of the window hosting it.

 ### Passing a list of model objects into Ferret.
 Rather than manually selecting a model library file, it is possible to pass a list of model objects into Ferret.
 See the *main()* function in Ferret.py.